michellesklee/wedfuly_recommender/README.md

 ## Next Steps
 1. As Wedfuly grows and more data is collected, the recommender will be further fine tuned and validated
-2. The model will eventually extend to other vendors(e.g., photographers)
-3. While manually cropping bouquets was sufficient for this initial model, in the future, training a neural network to detect bouquets may be worth exploring
+2. While manually cropping bouquets was sufficient for this initial model, in the future, training a neural network to detect bouquets may be worth exploring
-4. Using transfer learning such as XCeption may also be considered in the future to detect features in images
+3. Using transfer learning such as XCeption may also be considered in the future to detect features in images

 ## Tech Stack
 ![tech_stack](https://github.com/michellesklee/wedfuly_recommender/blob/master/figures/tech_stack.png)